openclarity/docs.openclarity.io/content/docs/concepts/sbom/output-sbom-format/_index.md

 weight: 800
 ---

-The `openclarity-cli analyze` command can format the resulting SBOM into different formats to integrate with another system.
+The `openclarity-cli scan` command can format the resulting SBOM into different formats to integrate with another system.
 The supported formats are:

 | Format | Configuration Name |
 | --- | --- |